KukkadapuSushma/BVRITH_App/README.md

 # BVRITCallLog
-College app - apk andro
+College app - apk and